The Epistle of First Timothy

 Writer of First Timothy

-Written by Paul, “an apostle of Jesus Christ” (1 Timothy 1:1).
+Written by the Apostle Paul, “an apostle of Jesus Christ” (1 Timothy 1:1).
 All the Pastoral Epistles (1 Timothy, 2 Timothy, Titus) name the apostle Paul as their author.
 In addition, early tradition unanimously insists that Paul wrote them.

 Date Written